acmattson3/studybot/README.md

 As an example of how to use each mode, I use the decremental mode for studying, as the format is like that of flashcards.
 I use the incremental mode when learning new things, as the format is like that of most traditional academic classes (start with chapter one, then add chapter two, etc).

 # How To Use
 Place text files in the same directory as the program.
 Each line should be formatted with ' !! ' between the questions and their corresponding answers.
 Any text on a line following a '//' will be excluded from the line (works as a traditional C++ comment).
 Blank lines are skipped.
+If '\n' is found in your string, it will be replaced with a newline character, allowing for questions and answers with multiple lines.

 ## Example:
 **Filename:** *example.txt*